 The individual responsible for managing this technological explosion and implementing it in businesses is the CIO (Chief Information Officer).
 A role that has undoubtedly become one of the most important positions in the C-suite.

-Based on our experience of the CIO talent landscape, we’ve looked at the challenges of the CIO pipeline, the talent market, and the criticality of effective succession planning to avoid significant costs to an organisation.
+Based on our experience of the CIO talent landscape, we’ve looked at the challenges of the CIO pipeline, the talent market, and the criticality of effective succession planning to avoid significant costs to an organization.

 How has the CIO role changed, and why is it so important?